Costume Exhibition

 Costumed Endurance (2009) and The Cook, The Queen & The Kelly (2010).

-"I established a work space under the elevated house I lived in, setting up tables to pattern draft, cut out on & sew on, open to the elements & surrounded by a tropical garden.
+"I established a workspace under the elevated house I lived in, setting up tables to pattern draft, cut out on & sew on, open to the elements & surrounded by a tropical garden.
 Working in Darwin with Tracks Dance Company was a wonderful, unique experience.”

 Tim Newth

 “A costume adds meaning and context to both the performer and audience alike.
-For the majority of Tracks dancers this is not their profession.
+For the majority of Tracks dancers, this is not their profession.
 Often it can be someone's first performance experience.
 If you are asking someone to dance in front of their community, be that in remote Aboriginal Lajamanu or for Tracks major season within the Darwin Festival, they need to feel good about what you are doing and how they look.
-A costume can connect the performer their heritage, add to sense of self or take one beyond oneself, to be larger than life.”
+A costume can connect the performer their heritage, add to a sense of self or take one beyond oneself, to be larger than life.”

 Exhibition Team